 *see bottom of the page for current examples of gwoka songs soundtracking the recent demonstrations in Pointe-à-Pitre.

-I first encountered gwoka music, in its traditional from, during my first trip to the island in 1994.
+I first encountered gwoka music, in its traditional form, during my first trip to the island in 1994.
 Every single Saturday between noon and three pm in Pointe-à-Pitre, in a street dubbed la piétonne, overlooked by the monument and spirit of Vélo, one of the most revered maître ka from the island, gathers an assortment of rotating musicians, percussionists, vocalists and dancers who, under the direction of Akiyo-ka, go through and improvise around a well known and well loved gwoka répertoire.

 From toumblack to kaladja, the seven rhythms that define gwoka are played with pride and passion, week in week out.
 Absolutely unique, I never miss these gatherings (lewoz in Creole) when I’m in town and must have attended dozens of them, more often than not under the scorching midday sun with a few ti punch roasting my brains in unison with the mystical drums and entrancing maké soli.
 Unmissable.